anton-tsyganenko/otppy/README.md

 ##options

 `-o file` - redirect output to a file
-`-i flie` - take the data from the file
+`-i flie` - get a data from a file
-`-ki folder` - take the key from the folder
+`-ki folder` - get a key from a folder
 `--imode mode` - input mode (can be hex or bin)
 `--omode mode` - output mode (can be hex or bin)
 `--gen-key` - generate keys